Unveiling the Composition of the Single-Charm Molecular Pentaquarks: Insights from Radiative Decay and Magnetic Moment: Radiative decay behaviors

 In comparison to other electromagnetic properties of the hadrons, the radiative decays of the hadronic states may be easier to observe in experimental studies.
-In particular, the information about the radiative decays of the hadrons can serve as the important clues for unravelling their inner structures.
-As emphasised in Refs. \cite{BaBar:2008flx,LHCb:2014jvf,Belle:2011wdj,BESIII:2020nbj}, the investigation of the radiative decay ratio $R= \mathcal{B}(X(3872) \rightarrow \psi(2S) \gamma)/\mathcal{B}(X(3872) \rightarrow J/\psi \gamma)$ can provide the important information for unveiling the inner structure of the observed $X(3872)$.
-Thus, the exploration of the radiative decays of the isoscalar $DN$, $D^*N$, $D_1N$, and $D_2^*N$ molecular pentaquarks can provide the valuable information in the experimental construction of the family of the single-charm molecular pentaquark states.
-In this section, we primarily study the M1 radiative decay widths of the isoscalar $DN$, $D^*N$, $D_1N$, and $D_2^*N$ molecular pentaquarks.
+In particular, the radiative decays of the hadrons can serve as the important clues for unravelling their inner structures.
+As emphasised in Refs. \cite{BaBar:2008flx,LHCb:2014jvf,Belle:2011wdj,BESIII:2020nbj}, $R= \mathcal{B}(X(3872) \rightarrow \psi(2S) \gamma)/\mathcal{B}(X(3872) \rightarrow J/\psi \gamma)$ can provide the important information for unveiling the inner structure of the $X(3872)$.
+Thus, the radiative decays of the isoscalar $DN$, $D^*N$, $D_1N$, and $D_2^*N$ molecular pentaquarks can provide the valuable information in the experimental construction of the family of the single-charm molecular pentaquark states.